had2020/CLTEplusplus/README.md

   with C++, so what better way to pratice low level, then to make a Command Line Text Editor.

-  Feel free to fork the code leave a star if you wish.
+  Feel free to fork the code, leave a star if you wish.

 # Code Breakdown
 This C++ code is a simple text editor built for the command line using the ncurses library for managing text-based UI.
 Here's a brief breakdown of how it works: